danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/8_-_Chapter_8__Your_Enhancement_Path (1).md

 ---

 > **AI TOOL USAGE:**
-> *For this example, let's say Miranda wanted to encapsulate a quarterly report and used ChatGPT to generate a clear summary.*
+> *For this example, let's say Eleanor wanted to encapsulate a quarterly report and used ChatGPT to generate a clear summary.*
 >
-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Summarize our Q3 performance, highlighting key metrics, achievements, and areas for improvement."
 >
 > **WHAT SHE GOT:**